JohnPaulNaiju/JohnPaulNaiju/README.md

 <h1>Projects</h1>

-While I've worked on numerous projects over the years, for the time being, I'll only be uploading those completed from 2025.
-There are simply too many older projects, which is not practical to upload.
+While I've worked on numerous projects over the years, for the time being, I'll wont be uploading them all and many are deleted and isn't saved or documented.

 <img src="https://giffiles.alphacoders.com/130/13054.gif" alt="wave" width="100%" height="auto" />